-This section applies to shoreline public access.
-As provided in WAC 173-26-221(4), public access to the Shorelines of the State is the ability of the public "...to reach, touch, and enjoy the water's edge, to travel on the waters of the State, and to view the water and the shoreline from adjacent locations."
-Allowing for appropriate public access to Shorelines of the State is a key

-17 component of the SMA.
+- 11 This section applies to shoreline public access.
+As provided in WAC 173-26-221(4), public - access to the Shorelines of the State is the ability of the public "...to reach, touch, and enjoy the - water's edge, to travel on the waters of the State, and to view the water and the shoreline from - 14 adjacent locations."
+Allowing for appropriate public access to Shorelines of the State is a key - 15 component of the SMA.

-- A. Protect and enhance the public's visual and physical access to Shorelines of the State tothe greatest extent feasible. - B. Increase the amount and diversity of public access opportunities to shorelines where appropriate and consistent with adopted parks and recreation plans, the natural shoreline character, private property rights, public safety, and public rights under the Public Trust Doctrine.2 - 25 C. Design public access to minimize potential impacts to private property.
+- A. Protect and enhance the public's visual and physical access to Shorelines of the State to the greatest extent feasible. - B. Increase the amount and diversity of public access opportunities to shorelines where appropriate and consistent with adopted parks and recreation plans, the natural shoreline character, private property rights, public safety, and public rights under the Public Trust Doctrine.2 - C. Design public access to minimize potential impacts to private property. - D. Ensure public access opportunities do not include the right to enter or cross private property, except where dedicated public rights-of-way or easements are established or where a development is specifically designed to accommodate public access.